sbacchio/lqcd.eu/index.rst

 The European Lattice Field Theory Community
 -------------------------------------------

-:ref:`EuroLat <EuroLat>` is an association of the  European Lattice Field Theory Community.
+This webpage is supported by :ref:`EuroLat <EuroLat>`,  an association of the European Lattice Field Theory Community.
 It includes Euro based :ref:`collaborations <Collaborations>` engaged in cutting-edge research in Lattice Field Theory composed by a large number of researchers from :ref:`institutions <Institutions>` all around Europe.